deeksha-singh030/Global-Quantum-Project-for-Womanium-2023/README.md

 # Global Quantum Project : Womanium 2023

-Welcome to tthe Global Quantum Project for Womanium 2023!
-This repository is a compilation of resources from an offline workshop that saw the enthusiastic participation of 60 students.
-The workshop was dedicated to the exploration of quantum physics and quantum computing, providing students with a comprehensive introduction to these cutting-edge fields.
+Welcome to the Global Quantum Project for Womanium 2023!
+This repository is a compilation of resources from an offline workshop that took place at Modern College of Professional Studies.
+The workshop brought together 60 enthusiastic students for a deep dive into the realms of quantum physics and quantum computing.

 ### Workshop Overview